Super and the Age Pension

 The age at which you may qualify for the Age Pension depends on your date of birth.

 For those born before 1 July 1952, the qualifying age is 65 years.
-The qualifying age for those born after 30 June 1952 is gradually being increased up to 67 years, as set out in this table:
+The qualifying age for those born after 30 June 1952 has been gradually increasing up to 67 years, as set out in this table:

 Super lump sum or pension when I retire?